Interacting particle systems on a lattice

-Interacting particle systems are fields in statistical physics.
-The particles jump in continuous time on a lattice according to, upon other variables, the state of departure and arrival sites.
-Many traffic models by exclusion, zero-range, random average, or misanthrope processes exist in the literature.
+Systems of interacting particle jumping in continuous time on a lattice are well-established in statistical physics (Spitzer, 1970; Liggett, 1985).
+The particles jump according to, upon other variables, the state of departure and arrival sites.
+They are described by Markovian processes.
+Many pedestrian and traffic models by exclusion, zero-range, random average, or misanthrope processes exist in the literature.
 They can be seen as extension in continuous time of stochastic cellular automata models.
 Some processes (e.g. the zero-range) have product-form invariant distributions, making possible analytic descriptions of the model dynamics.
 Event-based simulation allow computing trajectories in continuous time.
 In contrast to differential systeme, no discretisation scheme are required for the simulation of the models.

 Zero-range traffic model

-The jump rate solely depends on the number of particles on the departure site for the zero-range process.
+The jump rate solely depends on the number of particles on the departure site for the zero-range process introduced by Liggett in 1974.
 The zero-range traffic model represents each site as a vehicle and each particle as a unit of distance spacing.
 Basically, the speed of a vehicle depends on the distance spacing.
 The knowledge of the invariante product measure of the process makes possible analytical description of the asymptotic system behavior.

 Misantrope traffic model